Copy05/CopyrightArmor/README.md

 }
 ```

+# Contribution

+I do accept contributions to this project. create a pull request and describe your changes !

 # Most Targetted Copyright Owners

 **To see how much piracy happened on the internet here is a graph:**